resources / blog /

 • Are the terms actually clear?
 Or do you need a lawyer just to read them?

-• Do they sound human when they talk to customers?
+• Do they use human agents when they talk to customers?
 Because that matters more than you think.
 And while you are at it- why not try calling them as a customer and see if for yourself.

-• Can they grow with your business?
+• Can they grow your business?
 Because what works for 100 orders won’t work for 10,000.

-Over 500+ brands and several 1,000s of customers trust SureBright to make warranties simple, affordable, and easy to manage, especially when everything else gets busier.
+Trusted by 500+ brands and thousands of customers, SureBright makes warranties straightforward, affordable, and easy to manage, especially when life (and your appliances) gets unpredictable.

 refrigerator warranties, fridge extended warranty guide, refrigerator repair costs 2025, refrigerator warranty guide 2025, is refrigerator extended warranty worth it